kehantan/labbook/docs/buffers_solutions/tryple.rst

 TrypLE
 ======

-**Objective:** To aliquot TrypLE into smaller vial from stock solution.

 * TrypLE comes as stock solution in a bottle.
 * Aliquote it into a smaller volume and store in the 4 C for future use, no dilution required.
 * Aliquote TrypLE in the biosafety cabinet to prevent contamination.